sheldonhull/sheldonhull.hugo/content/blog/2020-01-14-running-sql-server-in-docker.md

 date: 2020-01-16T13:00:00.000+00:00
 title: Running SQL Server in Docker
 slug: running-sql-server-in-docker
-excerpt: For development work, it can be freeing to leverage Docker to simplify spinning up a test SQL Server instance for your work
+summary: For development work, it can be freeing to leverage Docker to simplify spinning up a test SQL Server instance for your work
 tags:
 - devops